 Life has become busier in cities, and curry pastes that used to be prepared traditionally at home are available and obtainable easily in prepared forms at any markets and supermarkets as well as in grocery stores throughout the word, but it is noticeable that those made at home are far superior.

-- 25 fresh green bird chilies (fresh green serrano or jalapeno are good substitutes)
+- 25 fresh green bird chilies (fresh green serrano or jalapeno are also good substitutes)

 - 1 tsp salt